mxlowe/mxlowe.github.io/index.md

 	<p>
 		Dr. Lowe is currently the Director of Research for Realm of Caring (www.realmofcaring.org), a 501(c)(3) non-profit cannabis research organization which seeks to facilitate and encourage the mainstream acceptance of transformative, plant-powered therapies to benefit individuals and families and serve healthcare providers as well as the hemp and cannabis industries.
 He is also the Executive Director & Chief Scientific Officer for Realm of Caring's fiscally sponsored partner, Unlimited Sciences (www.unlimitedsciences.org), a psychedelics research non-profit using data-driven methods to inform public perception, education, policy, and practices for psychedelics use.
 <p>
-He is currently Principal Investigator of NIH/NIDA funded research on cannabis health outcomes and several IRB-approved studies on psychedelics and cannabis, and his work has been featured in Forbes, Vice, Yahoo!, Web MD, Business Insider, The Denver Post, High Times, DoubleBlind, Benzinga, and dozens of other media outlets.
+He is currently a Principal Investigator of NIH/NIDA funded research on cannabis health outcomes and several IRB-approved studies on psychedelics and cannabis, and his work has been featured in Forbes, Vice, Yahoo!, Web MD, Business Insider, The Denver Post, High Times, DoubleBlind, Benzinga, and dozens of other media outlets.

 <br>